red-prig/fpPS4/README.md

 #

-  PS4 compatibility layer (emulator) on Free Pascal
+  PS4 compatibility layer (emulator) written with Free Pascal

-This project is at the beginning and started for fun.
+This project is currently at the beginning and started for fun.

 ### Building
-- Free pascal compiler: 3.3.1 (use fpcupdeluxe with trunk), x86_64 only.
+- Free Pascal compiler: 3.3.1 (use fpcupdeluxe with trunk), x86_64 only.
 - Lazarus: 2.0.0 and higher, x86_64 only.

 ### Minimum system requirements